Polygol/polygol.github.io/README.md

 # I HATE MISSING ASSETS
 If you see images of Fanny BFDI, the assets could not be found.
 If you are running locally, make sure you have followed the steps.

+# "Polygol runs slow on my device."
+If this is the case, try to:
+* Enable Contrast
+* Disable Dynamic Glass
+* Disable Motion

 # Documentation
 https://kirbindustries.gitbook.io/polygol